-WHITESTOWN — Two new K-9 officers joined the ranks of the Sheriff’s Office on Thursday, Oct.
-31 in a ceremony at the department’s Judd Road headquarters.
+WHITESTOWN — Two new K-9 officers joined the ranks of the Sheriff’s Office this morning in a ceremony at the department’s Judd Road headquarters.
 Sheriff Robert M. Maciol introduced the dogs at a meet-and-greet at the Deputy Kurt B. Wyman Law Enforcement Building this morning.

 Bo, a German shorthaired pointer, is a certified drug dog that will be assigned to the county jail, Maciol said.
 Bo will be involved in narcotics detection, with a focus on the visitation area and incoming mail, both of which are the most common ways illegal drugs enter the jail, according to Maciol.